 Degree Worksheets (Scroll to bottom of the page)

 No. The Bachelor of Arts degree, which is our general degree in Music, does not require an audition, nor does the Music Minor.
 This is because many of our students are interested in the academic side of music (theory, musicology, composition) rather than performance.
-We do offer a Bachelor of Music degree which has multiple choices for emphasis including Theory, Composition, Performance, and History, but unlike most schools, our department typically expects students to be with us for at least a year before they audition for the BMus degree.
+We do offer a Bachelor of Music degree which has multiple choices for emphasis including Theory, Composition, Performance, and History and Culture, but unlike most schools, our department typically expects students to be with us for at least a year before they audition for the BMus degree.
 This is because when we consider their application, we look at their academic work and their general contributions to the department as well as their performance abilities.
 Our BMus students start in the Bachelor of Arts degree in music, and most of them do their audition at the end of their sophomore year.
 The coursework for the two degrees is identical for the first two years, so there is no hurry to apply for the BMus before then.

 Yes.
 If you plan to double major, we strongly recommend that you pursue the BA in Music.
 The BMus is much more time intensive and is difficult to complete with another major.